 Road Trip across Ladakh

 The only way to travel within Ladakh is by road.
 Whether you hire a bike or a car or a car with a driver, is your choice.
 You can make this choice and hire your vehicles from Leh itself.
 The pricing there is pretty standard.
 There are packages that include the car for you.
+You can even get taxis on a shared basis – there are plenty of operators who offer that.
+If you get to the Taxi station in Leh town, you will find various options for shared taxis.
 However, here are some things that you need to keep in mind.

 - There are quite a few places that have absolutely no roads.
 The pathway goes through gushing streams and bed of rocks.
 Consider getting a 4 wheel drive or a hardy bike for this reason